 1947 (26th October)

-Hillary Diane Rodham was born in Edgewater hospital Chicago to Hugh and Dorothy Rodham.
+Hillary Rodham Clinton was born Hillary Diane Rodham in Edgewater hospital Chicago to Hugh and Dorothy Rodham.
 The family lived at 5722 N. Winthrop Avenue, Chicago.

 The Rodham family moved to Park Ridge, Illinois.
 Hillary’s father managed a textile business and her mother was a housewife.